Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 Esther 7.
 And so it was, Haman was hanged on the gallows he had built for Mordecai.

-Today we read one chapter of second Corinthians and two chapters of Esther.
+Today we read the ninth chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Esther.

 July 12: 2 Corinthians 9, Esther 2, Esther3 (click on the chapter to begin reading)

-2 Corinthians 9 Paul gives advice in how to administer the gift, one way being the cheerful (hilarious) giver.
+2 Corinthians 9 Paul gave advice in how to administer the gift, one way being the cheerful (hilarious) giver.
 Thanks be to God for His unspeakable gift!

 Esther 2.
 The search for a new queen was on and Esther became the new queen.
 Mordecai, Esther’s cousin, uncovered a conspiracy against the king.